Most news about student loans focuses on struggling college graduates who can’t repay their loans.

 Parent PLUS loans are eligible for Income-Contingent Repayment if they have been included in a Federal Direct Consolidation loan.
 Income Contingent Repayment caps payments at 20% of the borrower’s discretionary income.
 Keep in mind that discretionary income is usually less than gross income earned.

 One advantage with Income-Contingent Repayment is that you’ll be eligible for Parent PLUS loan forgiveness after you make payments for 25 years.
 However, the same limitations apply as for student loan forgiveness, so you must see how much forgiveness is worth compared to added interest costs.

 To qualify for income-contingent repayment, your Parent PLUS loan will need to be consolidated first by the Department of Education into a Direct Consolidation loan.
 This is the standard federal student loan consolidation option.
 In order to apply for a Direct Consolidation loan you should contact your student loan servicer.

 2) Parent PLUS Loan Consolidation and Refinancing

 Pros: Decreases high interest rates on Parent PLUS Loans.

 Cons: Requires borrowers to qualify based on credit and income, as well as negates some flexibility afforded by federal student loans.

-Parent PLUS Loan consolidation has the potential to work especially well for some parents.
+Parent PLUS Loan refinancing has the potential to work especially well for some parents.
 In general, parents of college students have more established credit histories than graduates in their 20s.
-If you’re a parent who has maintained a high credit score, then your situation bodes well for your approval for student loan consolidation.
+If you’re a parent who has maintained a high credit score, then your situation bodes well for your approval for student loan refinancing.